 A business process is a set of activities that help a business reach a specific goal.
-Using BPM, you can evaluate your business processes to find ways to improve efficiency, and reduce costs and errors, and support digital transformation efforts.
+Using BPM, you can evaluate your existing processes to find ways to improve efficiency, reduce costs and errors, and support digital transformation efforts.

-BPM is a continuous process that leads to improvement over time.
+BPM is a continuous process that can lead to improved business outcomes over time.
 With BPM, you can eliminate ad hoc workflow management practices and optimize business operations in order to deliver better products and services to your customers.

-- Design and analyze: As a first step, you’ll need to analyze the process as it currently exists.
-Consider what works or where problems exist, as well as how it relates to other tasks or processes.
+- Analyze: As a first step of process optimization, you’ll need to analyze the process as it currently exists.
+Consider what works or where a problem, inefficiency, or bottleneck exists, as well as how it relates to other tasks or processes.

-- Model: Look for ways to improve the process and design how it would ideally happen.
-Then model how the process would work with a variety of potential scenarios and variables.
+- Model: Look for ways to improve the process and design its ideal implementation.
+Use this process model to explore how your new approach would work with a variety of potential scenarios and variables.

 - Execute: Once the process has been modeled, you can implement changes.
 Be sure to document what has changed and why.

 - Monitor: After your new process has been implemented, you’ll need to monitor it to see if there is an improvement.
 Gather data to measure progress against business strategy.
 Do you see an increase in efficiency?
 Have costs gone down?
 Are products being delivered faster?

-- Optimize and automate: Once you have applied BPM methodology to a process, you’ll need to continue to monitor and optimize it.
+- Optimize and automate: Once you have applied BPM methodology to a process, you’ll need to continually monitor and optimize it.
 Improving processes can take time and the metrics for success can change, so BPM should be ongoing.
 Regularly look for new ways to improve.
 If the new process is working well, consider if any tasks can be automated.

 BPM is not a technology—it is a practice performed by people.
 However, BPM software and automation technology—similar to enterprise resource planning (ERP) and data management tools—can be used to help implement identified process improvements.
 BPM is the first step into widespread business process automation.